-Teachers shall be required to attend staff meetings.
+Full time teachers shall be required to attend all staff meetings.
+Part-time teachers shall be required to attend a percentage of staff meetings consistent with their FTE, with a minimum attendance at 30% of meetings.
 There shall be one staff meeting per month.
 Such meetings shall not commence more than one hour prior to the beginning of classes nor conclude later than two hours after the usual dismissal time for students.

-Part-time and itinerant teachers shall attend staff meetings.
 When a teacher works in multiple sites they will consult with the principals to determine which one (1) staff meeting they shall attend.
 Teachers will be responsible for keeping apprised of information discussed at the meeting(s) they miss.